Peter-SB/PySync-Hub/Readme.md

 ### **Ethos:**
 This app is built with the hope that more people take up DJing and more people get into dance music.
 Having music to play is often a barrier to entry for this.
 All audio sourced from publicly available sources, such as youtube.
 Hence, the quality of audio sourced by this app is capped at a lower quality.
-Full quality tracks **please buy the music your love and support the artists.
+Full quality tracks **please buy the music you love and support the artists.
 The dance music scene is dying, and it needs everyone's support.**

 ### **Features:**
 - Seamless automated syncing of playlists between platforms such as SoundCloud and Spotify.
 - Easily export playlists into Rekordbox.
 - Organise your playlists with folders and a intuitive drag and drop interface.
 - Intelligent downloads avoids duplicate track downloads saving storage space and time.
-- Standalone desktop app or in browser interface.
+- Stand-alone desktop app or in browser interface.
 - Support for Spotify, Soundcloud, and soon Youtube.

 ### **How it works:**